ts4z/remark/README.md

 This is intended for easy `diff(1)`-ability.
 You can run `remark` on a directory full of files, and it will try and not change anything.

+### Hugo support

+This program was written primarily to work with a mostly-Markdown Hugo site.
+As such, we support both Hugo frontmatter as well as Hugo shortcodes.

+Frontmatter is canonicalized to YAML and may be reorganized.
+For this we use the github.com/adrg/frontmatter package.

+Hugo shortcodes are indented explicitly in a canonical form depending on length and complexity.
+Short ones will be rendered inline; longer ones will be broken up over mutiple lines with a format that will likely make Lisp users happy.

+### Unicode

+Input data is assumed to be in UTF-8.
+Remark understands enough about glyph width in order to render double-wide characters reasonably (using the github.com/mattn/go-runewith package).

 ### Emacs compatibility

 The maintainer is a longtime Emacs addict, so this is mostly consistent with